User User name Password

 BTW after a huge outcry ubisoft dropped starforce DRM over the, IMO far more obtrusive sony made DRM secuROM but hey if you make DRM it's a great time to pump the media full of stories about "piracy" to drum up business.

-This message has been edited since posting.
-Last time this message was edited on 19 July 2008 12:33
+This message has been edited since its posting.
+Latest edit was made on 19 Jul 2008 @ 12:33

 Unfortunately the RELOADED crack creator cannot reveal his/her identity and sue Ubisoft for piracy.